 Domestic violence cases often contain false allegations, especially when alleged victims have ulterior motives.
 Those motives may include trying to get a better settlement in a pending divorce, or trying to get custody of the kids.
 The alleged victims assume that if they can get their partner charged with domestic violence, the courts may frown upon that and grant custody or a larger divorce settlement to the alleged victim.

-, many times, alleged victims will feel regretful about a one-night stand, or having had sex with a certain person.
+With sex crimes, many times, alleged victims will feel regretful about a one-night stand, or having had sex with a certain person.
 If alcohol was involved, sometimes the alleged victim will convince themselves that he or she did not consent to the sex.
 With this alleged victim's statement, the police and prosecutors may have exactly what they need in order to charge you with a crime.

 So what do you do?